-Enema soaps, essential oils, and Celtic Sea Salt may be purchased at our product website, accessible from the Enema Kits and Products page.
+Enema soaps, essential oils, and Celtic Sea Salt may be purchased on our product website.

 WARM WATER ENEMA.
 Water is very important in the therapeutic enema because it is your main tool for cleansing your colon.
 A good enema program consists of being able to infuse high-quality water deep into your colon to stimulate peristalsis throughout the entire colon, thus cleansing the entire colon and not just the rectal or sigmoid areas.

 There are many sources of quality water.
 If you use tap water, make sure it has been filtered.

 The temperature of the water is important.
 If the water is too cold, you are more likely to cause yourself unnecessary pain.
 If the water is too hot, you could damage the sensitive tissues of the colon.
 I recommend that the water you take into your body be 96 to 103 degrees Fahrenheit.

 As far as quantity of water, here is a rough guide: